JeschkeLab/DeerLab/docsrc/source/index.rst

 -------

+.. important:: DeerAnalysis2 is currently on its beta pre-release phase.
+Minor changes and some major changes can be expected in the short-term future until the first stable version is released.

 This software package is a MATLAB toolbox for the analysis of data from DEER (double electron-electron resonance) spectroscopy and similar dipolar spectroscopy techniques (DQC, RIDME, SIFTER).